Showing posts with label Numerical Problems and Solutions. Show all posts

 $P=313.6 W$

 Q.5 A car of mass $2000 Kg$ and it is lifted up a distance of $30m$ by a crane in $1 \: min$.
-A second crane does the same job as first crane in $2 \: min$.
-Do the both cranes consume the same or different amounts of fuel?
+A second crane does the same job as the first crane in $2 \: min$.
+Do both cranes consume the same or different amounts of fuel?
 Find the power supplied by each crane?
 Neglecting power dissipation against friction.

 Solution: